alexpolt/alexpolt.github.io/src/atomic-data.md

  <center>![][cat]</center>

   In the above image the cat is an object.
 The object lifetime problem in multithreaded programming is fundamental because at any point in time shared data could be accessed by a thread.
-Even using locks won't be of great service here.
-Again, GC, hazard pointers or using  shared\_ptr can help, but they all are not ideal.
+Using exclusive locking is going to work but kills performance.
+Also GC, hazard pointers or using
+  shared\_ptrs can help, but they all are not ideal.
 GC needs a stop-the-world pause, hazard pointers require checking all threads, reference counting is a performance hit and might break out of control.

   In no way this is the exhaustive description of lock-free programming issues, but these two are the most important.
 For linked data structures there is also a delete problem and we'll